Updated March 6, 2023

 Fedora has a reputation for focusing on innovation, integrating the latest technologies beginning on and working intimately with upstream Linux communities.
 Making changes upstream instead of especially for Fedora assures that the modifications are available to every Linux distributions.
-The default desktop background in Fedora is GNOME and the default user interface is the GNOME Shell.
+The default desktop background in Fedora is GNOME, and the default user interface is the GNOME Shell.
 Different desktop environments, including KDE Plasma, Xfce, LXDE, MATE, and Cinnamon, are available and can be installed.
-In October 2018, Red Hat announced that KDE Plasma was no longer supported in forthcoming updates of Red Hat Enterprise Linux and Fedora.
+In October 2018, Red Hat announced that KDE Plasma was no longer supported in Red Hat Enterprise Linux and Fedora’s forthcoming updates.

-Head To Head Comparison Between Ubuntu vs Fedora (Infographics)
+Head To Head Comparison Between Ubuntu and Fedora (Infographics)

 Below is the top 6 difference between Ubuntu vs Fedora:

 - Software binaries for Ubuntu vs Fedora distributions are incompatible.
-Both Ubuntu vs Fedora distributions release the latest version every 6 months but there’s a contrast in their long-term support models — Ubuntu gives support for 18 months later a version is issued and also releases LTS (or Long Term Support) versions every two years that are supported for 5 years.
+Both Ubuntu vs Fedora distributions release the latest version every 6 months, but there’s a contrast in their long-term support models — Ubuntu gives support for 18 months later a version is issued and also releases LTS (or Long Term Support) versions every two years that are supported for 5 years.
 Fedora, on the other hand, offers a shorter support span of only 13 months.
-This supports leading-edge software because it frees Fedora developers from some backward compatibility restraints, however also makes Fedora a poor option for product development (e.g., embedded systems) or web servers.
-There are other contrasts among Ubuntu vs Fedora, such as bundled apps, the desktop environment and the size of the distribution.
+This supports leading-edge software because it frees Fedora developers from some backward compatibility restraints; however, it also makes Fedora a poor product development option (e.g., embedded systems) or web servers.
+There are other contrasts among Ubuntu vs Fedora, such as bundled apps, the desktop environment, and the distribution size.

 - Fedora gives the GNOME desktop, whereas Ubuntu relies on Unity.
 Both share some things, yet for the most part, they’re quite different user experiences.